 - See also: lisp, apl, factor, postscript, rpl, rebol, reverse-polish-notation, freebsd, c, linux, unix, atmel-avr, msp430, ascii, joy

-- I have 82 facts about Forth. what would you like to know? email me and let me know how I can help.
+- Have a question about Forth not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection:

 ' Hello world in Forth ."
 Hello World" CR

 : HELLO ( -- ) ."
 Hello Forth (fth)!" ; HELLO